abdulmalikjalloh/Python-Intro/README.md

 - To put simply iteration means repetition, python uses the for and while loops for repetition.

   - For Loop is used when the number of iteration is known.
-  - While loop is used unitl a condition is met(unknow number of iterations).
+  - While loop is used unitl a condition is met(unknown number of iterations).

 - List & Strings Methods/functions.

   - List Methods are used to perform list operations.
   - String Methods are used to perform string operations.

+# Python Data Structure: Record and Dictionary

+- Data Structure is

+  - Record is a static data structure.
+You must determine the attributes and the data

+  - Dictionary